Multiple DWI Offenses and Enhanced Penalties

 - Longer terms of imprisonment

 Because of these enhanced penalties, multiple DWI offenders may face penalties as severe as felony charges, three years of jail time, and costly fines.
 For this reason, it is important that a person facing multiple DWI charges contact an experienced DWI attorney as soon as possible.

 Multiple DWI charges are not taken lightly.
-To ensure your rights are protected and that all details are carefully examined so that you are not wrongfully accused, contact a St. Louis criminal defense attorney from The Hammer Law Firm today.
+To ensure your rights are protected and that all details are carefully examined so that you are not wrongfully accused, contact a St. Louis DWI attorney from The Hammer Law Firm today.
 Your future may be at risk.
 By hiring a seasoned DWI defense lawyer with over 30 years of experience, you can rest assure that even the finest details of your rights are being protected.

 Contact a DWI defense attorney today to make sure your rights are protected.